What Is a Swimlane Diagram?

 Select the best way to group the graphic’s elements into categories and you have your swimlanes.
 If you need a reference point to jump-start the process of swimlane diagram creation, visit our

-What is the difference between a Gantt chart and swimlane diagram?
+What is the difference between flowcharts and swimlane diagrams?

 - Better insight into the project and improved communication within teams;

 - Easier analysis of project phases and process tweaking on the go.